CleverCase/ember-bootstrap-controls/README.md

 *Optional Arguments:*
 - `label` - String displayed as the labels text.
 - `name` - Set the input name attribute.
-- `value` - Set the internal value stored by the checkbox component.
 - `isChecked` - Set the checked value of the checkbox when initializing.
-- `readonly` - Sets the checkbox to read only and is not changeable.
 - `disabled` - Sets the checkbox to disabled.
 - `autofocus` - Sets the checkbox focus when initialized.
 - `tabindex` - Sets the tab index attribute of the input.